 (5) A few delayed birth registrations are recorded at the end of some surname letter sections.

 (6) It is possible to search the birth registers without having a register number from the microfiche index.
 If you approach your search in this way, it is important to remember that in the early registers, births may not have been recorded in the month that they occurred.

 (7) In some instances, there may be a birth register entry when no birth certificate seems to be available.

 (8) In the earliest birth registers all of the births for a particular month aren't grouped together.
 For example, it is possible to find a January births recorded on pages which have mostly February births, etc.

 (9) If you are searching for a surname that begins with a common first letter, be careful to make sure that the section doesn't continue in an unexpected place in the register or you may miss a name.
 For example, you might find "J" entries between the "B" and "C" entries, if that was where the clerk found a blank page to record the "overflow."
 Similarly, if you find that "B" is followed by "J," scroll forward and you're likely to see that the register picks up with "C" after a few pages.

 About these records

 The Chicago birth certificates, sometimes titled "Return of a Birth," were filled out by someone who attended the birth, usually a physician or midwife, and returned to the county clerk.
 Some certificates mention a penalty fee for not filing a birth report, but even so, many early Chicago and Cook County births weren't registered.
 In many cases there may not be a birth certificate to be found.

-These birth certificates are indexed on microfiche Cook County Birth Index, 1871-1916 and in three places online: FamilySearch as Illinois, Cook County Birth Certificates, 1878-1922, Ancestry.com as Cook County, Illinois Birth Index, 1916-1935, and at the Cook County Clerk's Genealogy Online site.
+These birth certificates are indexed on microfiche Cook County Birth Index, 1871-1916 and in three places online: FamilySearch as Illinois, Cook County Birth Certificates, 1878-1922, and on Ancestry.com as Cook County, Illinois Birth Index, 1916-1935.

 906 microfilm reels